-The Program Executive Office, Assembled Chemical Weapons Alternatives, the U.S. Army Pueblo Chemical Depot and the surrounding communities worked together to select neutralization followed by biotreatment to destroy the chemical weapons stored at the depot.
+The Program Executive Office, Assembled Chemical Weapons Alternatives (PEO ACWA), the U.S. Army Pueblo Chemical Depot and the surrounding communities worked together to select neutralization followed by biotreatment to destroy the chemical weapons stored at the depot.
+PEO ACWA was responsible for completing stockpile destruction operations by the Chemical Weapons Convention treaty commitment of Sept.
+30, 2023.
+U.S. public law mandates stockpile destruction by Dec.
+31, 2023.

 Step One: Removing the Energetics

-Robotic equipment removes the weapon’s energetic components, including the fuze and the burster.
-Removing these parts first, makes the remaining processes safer.
-The energetics are shipped and destroyed in the Static Detonation Chamber (SDC), in Anniston, Alabama.
+Robotic equipment removed the weapon’s energetic components, including the fuze and the burster.
+Removing these parts first makes the remaining processes safer.
+The energetics were shipped and destroyed in the Static Detonation Chamber (SDC) unit in Anniston, Alabama.

 Step Two: Removing the Mustard Agent

-Once the energetic components are removed, the weapon body containing chemical agent is processed.
-To remove the agent, the body is robotically accessed, and then the agent is washed out with pressurized water.
+Once the energetic components were removed, the weapon body containing chemical agent was processed.
+To remove the agent, the body was robotically accessed, and then the agent was washed out with pressurized water and collected for destruction.

 Step Three: Neutralization of Mustard Agent